Confirmation - Junior High

 • Catholic Skills: Prayer, Participate in and discuss a variety of different forms of prayer: adoration, music as prayer, the rosary, etc. (parents are expected to attend with teen)

-• The 7th Grade Small Group Retreat (Small Groups Attend the Retreat All Together)
+• The Year 1 Small Group Retreat (Small Groups Attend the Retreat All Together)

 Year 2